What is motorcycle insurance?

 As your motorcycle gets older, however, you might begin tossing up the value of the motorcycle and the cost of doing repairs against the cost of comprehensively insuring it.
 Hopefully, if you total a motorcycle that’s quite old and not worth much anymore, you’ve probably already started saving for a replacement.

-There are some great discounts available for buying your motorcycle insurance online, ranging from $25 to $50 for comprehensive insurance cover, so it pays to shop around and compare your options.
+There could be discounts available for buying your motorcycle insurance online, so it could pay to shop around and compare your options.
 Just make sure that you’re not buying online solely because of the price.
-You also want to make sure you’re covered for what you need, so always read the fine print in the product disclosure statement (PDS).
+You also want to make sure you’re covered for what you need, so always read the fine print in the PDS and TMD.

-CANSTAR has rounded up the facts on what you’ll be covered for when you get comprehensive motorcycle insurance.
-We also have the theft and road accident statistics to show you’d have to be an absolute squid not to be covered.
+Canstar has rounded up the facts on what you’ll be covered for when you get comprehensive motorcycle insurance.

 When it comes to comprehensive insurance, policies across the market in Australia will typically include cover for the following events:

-In the event that your motorcycle is damaged during an accident, insurance providers such as CANSTAR national winner Swann Insurance will typically repair your motorcycle or compensate the cost of you orgainising and having the repairs done.
+In the event that your motorcycle is damaged during an accident, insurance providers will typically repair your motorcycle or compensate the cost of you orgainising and having the repairs done.
 Insurers will only pay up to the “sum insured” amount, which means either the agreed or current market value of your motorcycle that is listed on your policy.

-If the motorcycle has incurred damage that is beyond repair and has been registered for less than twelve or twenty-four months (the specification differs between insurers), the insurance provider will give you the choice of a replacement motorcycle or pay you the sum insured amount.
+If the motorcycle has incurred damage that is beyond repair and has been registered for less than 12 or 24 months (the specification differs between insurers), the insurance provider may give you the choice of a replacement motorcycle or pay you the sum insured amount.

 The insurance provider also usually covers associated costs with an accident, such as towing, clean-up of debris, emergency expenses such as accommodation and travel, replacing damaged keys or locks, and repair of a trailer attached to your bike at the time of the accident.